c-blake/lc/README.md

  - supports filename abbreviation via `-mNum` or shell glob-friendly `-ma`

- - supports "local tweak files" - extra options in a local ".lc" or if perms require, a .lc in a shadow tree under a user's control.
+ - supports "local tweak files" - extra config options in a local ".lc" (or a .lc in a shadow tree under a user's control if needed).
 Nice for eg, NFS!

  - supports "theming" (operationally, environment-variable-keyed cfg includes)